joeparis/CS160-Winter-17/README.md

 Quizzes will be given the last class period of each week with the exception of Weeks 1, 9 & 10.

+No make-up quizzes will be given without *prior* arrangements.

 The lowest quiz score will be dropped.

 ### Exams